 And while that might be excessive, there are a lot of folks that aren’t using credit cards as effectively as they could be.
 Perhaps they are still using a debit card to pay for things.
 Maybe they are worried about their credit report being damaged if they open multiple credit cards.
 You don’t have to pile your wallet as full as Andrew’s, but you’ll likely want to consider signing up for another credit card or two.

-According to credit bureau Experian, the average American has four credit cards in their possession.
+According to credit bureau Experian, the average American has 4 credit cards in their possession.
 But is that ideal or is it overkill?
 Most people have no clue how many credit cards they should be carrying.

 So let’s talk about whether or not you should get another credit card and how that additional piece of plastic can help your personal finances in the long run.

 First, we should address why credit cards sometimes get a bad rap.
 Some personal finance folks prefer to create a line in the sand and preach the removal of credit cards from your wallet or purse altogether.
 “Purge them – you don’t need credit cards in your life at all,” they’ll say.

 And in some cases, that advice is spot on.
 If carrying credit cards is too much of a temptation for you to handle, it’s best to stick with cash.
 Or use VISA debit cards that don’t allow you to overspend!
 The benefits that credit cards can provide are numerous, but they don’t outweigh the downsides of debt accumulation if handled poorly.
 If you’re in credit card debt, it’s crucial to pay it off quickly.